Passport

 However, a convicted felon can be denied a U.S. passport if he or she:

-• Was convicted of drug trafficking and they crossed an international boarder when they committed the crime;
+- Was convicted of drug trafficking, and they crossed an international border when they committed the crime;

-• Is imprisoned or under a supervised release program for felony drug charges relating to distributing a controlled substance.
+- Is imprisoned or under a supervised release program for felony drug charges relating to controlled substance distribution.

 International Travel As a Convicted Felon

-Even if you have no problem obtaining a U.S. passport, that doesn’t mean the country you would like to visit will let you in.
+Even if you have no problem obtaining a U.S. passport, that doesn’t mean the country you want to visit will let you in.

 Our advice is to do your research before you book a flight.
 You can contact the U.S. State Department to find out if the country you’d like to visit will issue you a visa as a convicted felon.
 Canada, for example, is one country that won’t let foreign travelers visit with a DUI on their record, even a misdemeanor DUI.